-MESA spoke to Italian-Syrian designer Efrem Damiani on the birth of Efetishism, his idols, and heritage.
+MESA spoke to Italian-Syrian designer Efrem Damiani on the birth of Efetishism, their idols, and heritage.
 Being a queer Arab has created many obstacles, none of which have stopped the artificer from triumphing.
-He speaks about the creation of the ‘dildo dress,’ the Illuminati, and sustainability – all in one interview.
-The 22-year-old radiates confidence, embedded edginess, and lets loose on his journey in creating the brand, detailing his experiences thus far.
+They speak about the creation of the ‘dildo dress,’ the Illuminati, and sustainability – all in one interview.
+The 22-year-old radiates confidence, embedded edginess, and lets loose on their journey in creating the brand, detailing their experiences thus far.

 MESA: Efetishism is such a striking name, how did you come up with it?

 Efrem: Efetishism mixes my name Efrem and fetishism.
 I feel that all of us like fetishisms, and also Karl Marx’s “commodity fetishism” concept truly fascinates me.

 MESA: Why did you get into the fashion industry?

 Efrem: I’ve always believed that designing clothes was my devotion, so I’ve always had clear ideas about my future.
 Moving to a big city was my first solid approach to this industry, and being a known nightlife figure helped me promote my business.

 MESA: What did you study and where have you previously worked?

 Efrem: I attended a fashion school in Milan and I’ve always paid the costs of my university by being a promoter for several clubs.
 Right now I’m working for a London brand in order to refine my skills and then go out with the bam!